 Reflect

-Learn about disposition-driven reasoning and opinion formation in the Reflect Architecture guide.
+Learn about disposition-driven reasoning in the Reflect Architecture guide.

 Make sure you've completed the Quick Start to install the client and start the server.